DawsonMyers/geo-cli/Readme.md

                   Options:
                     -y
                       Accept all prompts.
-            psql [options] [db name]
+            psql [options]
-                Open a psql session to geotabdemo (default db name) in the running geo-cli db container.
-The username and password used to connect is geotabuser and vircom43, respectively.
+                Open an interactive psql session to geotabdemo (or a different db, if a db name was provided with the -d option) in the running geo-cli db container.
+You can also use the -q option to execute a query on the database instead of starting an interactive session.
+The default username and password used to connect is geotabuser and vircom43, respectively.
                   Options:
+                    -d
+                      The name of the postgres database you want to connect to.
+The default value used is "geotabdemo" -p
+                      The admin sql password.
+The default value used is "vircom43" -q
+                      A query to run with psql in the running container.
+This option will cause the result of the query to be returned instead of starting an interactive psql terminal.
                     -u
                       The admin sql user.
-The default value used is "geotabuser" -p
-                      The admin sql password.
-The default value used is "vircom43" bash
+The default value used is "geotabuser" bash
                 Open a bash session with the running geo-cli db container.
         Example: